 6. EXPLORATION AND EVALUATION EXPENSES AND COST RECOVERIES

-Below is a summary of the Company's major exploration projects on the basis of where the Company is currently incurring the majority of its exploration work.
+Below is a summary of the Company's major exploration projects and their associated roaylaties, where the Company is currently incurring the majority of its exploration work.

-(a) IKE Project
+(a) IKE Project Capped Royalties